TolikPylypchuk/KeyboardSwitch/README.md

 ## Supported Platforms

-Version 3.0 works only on Windows 10.
+Version 3.0 works only on Windows 10/11.
 It can probably work on earlier versions of Windows as well, but I'm not going to build or test it for them.
 [Version 4.0](https://github.com/TolikPylypchuk/KeyboardSwitch/milestone/4) on the other hand will be cross-platform - it already works on Linux (via X11) and I'm planning on making it work on macOS as well.

 Only the x64 architecture is supported.
-It would be ideal to also support arm64, but not all dependencies of this app currently support it.
-And even if they did, I don't have any devices with arm64 to test the app there.
+It would be ideal to also support ARM64, but not all dependencies of this app currently support it.
+And even if they did, I don't have any devices with ARM64 to test the app there.

 ## Building from Source

 You can build Keyboard Switch from source if you like.
-All projects (except the Windows installer) require .NET 5 or later.
+All projects (except the Windows installer) require .NET 6.

 ### Building the App Itself